Reflectivenomad/reflectivenomad.github.io/reading-list.md

 # Reading List

-This page documents books, papers, and authors that have influenced or are currently informing my research.
+This page documents books that are informing my philosophical research and current projects.

-## Philosophy

-- Friedrich Nietzsche
-- David Hume
-- Immanuel Kant
-- Arthur Schopenhauer

-## Psychology

-- (To be added)
+---

 ## Current Reading

-- (To be added)
+1. *The Problems of Philosophy* — Bertrand Russell
+2. *Euthyphro* — Plato
+3. *Apology* — Plato
+4. *Crito* — Plato
+5. *Phaedo* — Plato
+6. *Symposium* — Plato

+---

+## Future Reading

+*This section will expand as my research develops.*

+---
+## Completed Reading

+- ✓ *The Problems of Philosophy* — Bertrand Russell

+> "Reading philosophy is not about collecting opinions, but refining questions."